 MM Radiometer (Millimeter-wave Radiometer)

-The MM radiometer performs continuous measurements at five frequencies, 89, 165, 176, 180 and 182 GHz.
+The MM radiometer is being built by NASA/JPL and performs continuous measurements at five frequencies, 89, 165, 176, 180 and 182 GHz.
 The five-frequency radiometer is based on the direct-detection architecture, in which the RF input to the feed horn is amplified, bandlimited, and detected using Schottky diode detectors.
-7) The use of direct-detection receivers based on InP HEMT MMIC LNA front ends substantially reduces the mass, volume and power requirements of these radiometers.
-8) Input signals are bandlimited using waveguide-based bandpass filters to meet the radiometer bandwidth requirements of 4±1 GHz at center frequencies of 89 and 165 GHz, as well as 2±0.5 GHz at 176, 180 and 182 GHz center frequencies (Ref.
+17) The use of direct-detection receivers based on InP HEMT MMIC LNA front ends substantially reduces the mass, volume and power requirements of these radiometers.
+18) Input signals are bandlimited using waveguide-based bandpass filters to meet the radiometer bandwidth requirements of 4±1 GHz at center frequencies of 89 and 165 GHz, as well as 2±0.5 GHz at 176, 180 and 182 GHz center frequencies (Ref.
 5).

 4) Jason J. Hyon, Todd Gaier, Pantazis Mouroulis, Sharmila Padmanabhan, Thomas Pagano, Eva Peral, ”A Status of U-class Earth Science Instruments at JPL,” Proceedings of the 11th IAA Symposium on Small Satellites for Earth Observation, Berlin, Germany, April 24-28, 2017, paper: IAA-B11-0104

 Steven C. Reising, Christian D. Kummerow, V. Chandrasekar, Wesley Berg,

 Jonathan P. Olson, Todd C. Gaier, Sharmila Padmanabhan, Boon H. Lim,